Colin Mickow runs Boston Marathon, says ‘wheels fell off at end’

 And it still got the best of him.

-Mickow, a 2008 Princeton High School graduate, made his Boston debut Monday, finishing 21st overall, the ninth fastest American with a time of 2 hours, 14 minutes, 37 seconds.
+Mickow, who is a financial analyst living in Oswego, made his Boston debut Monday, finishing 21st overall, the ninth fastest American with a time of 2 hours, 14 minutes, 37 seconds.

 Always a competitor, he would have liked to have done better.